ligolang/ligo/gitlab-pages/docs/language-basics/functions.md

 [tuple](language-basics/sets-lists-tuples.md) and pass the tuple in as a single parameter.

-Here is how you define a basic function that accepts two `ints` and returns an `int` as well:
+Here is how you define a basic function that accepts two integers and returns an integer as well:

 ```cameligo group=b
 let add (a, b : int * int) : int = a + b             // Uncurried